ruffle-rs/ruffle-android/README.md

 - [ ] Resolve design glitches/styling/theming (immersive mode, window insets for holes/notches/corners)
 - [ ] Unglitchify audio volume (buttons unresponsive?)
   - pending: https://github.com/rust-windowing/winit/pull/1919
+- [ ] Ask CPAL/Oboe to open a "media" type output stream instead of a "call" one
+  - so the right volume slider controls it, and it uses the loud(er)speaker
 - [ ] Support for x86(_64) tablets?
 - [ ] Publish to various app stores, maybe automatically?
 - [ ] Consider not building the intermediate .apk just for the shared libraries